DonDebonair/pelican-bootstrap3/README.md

 ### Custom CSS

-If you want to add custom css to the theme, without having to clone and maintain your own version of the theme, you can use the `CUSTOM_CSS` setting.
-Note that it gives the final location, where you Pelican to put the file:
+If you want to add custom css to the theme, without having to clone and maintain your own version of the theme, you can use the `CUSTOM_CSS` variable.
+The value is the location where you tell Pelican to put the file (see below):

 ```
 CUSTOM_CSS = 'static/custom.css'